-Just over 100 years ago, Betty’s Cafe & Tea Rooms was opened by Frederick Belmont on Cambridge Crescent, just over the road from its current location on Parliament Street.
+Just over 100 years ago, Betty’s Cafe & Tea Rooms was opened by Frederick Belmont on Cambridge Crescent.
+This was just over the road from its current location on Parliament Street.

 The Government Guidelines in the UK have instructed restaurants to be under their strict regulations.
 Did Betty’s abide by them?
-I’m pleased to say that I was quite impressed with what the team did!
+I was impressed by what the team did!
 This wasn’t my first time eating out, but Betty’s did it better than the other restaurant, which I won’t mention because of certain reasons.

 The first thing I noticed was the queuing outside.
 After telling the security guard that I’d pre-booked a meal, he instructed me to go straight in and upstairs.
 There were two employees in the lobby, both about 5/6 metres from each other wearing masks, one beside a hand sanitising station.
 I didn’t notice much about the downstairs seating area as I headed straight upstairs.